dvcrn/dash-docset-homebridge/README.md

 ## Download

+Download from the "User Contributed" section from within dash

+-- OR --

-Download the [latest docset](https://github.com/dvcrn/dash-docset-homebridge/releases/latest) from Releases section
+Alternatively download the [latest docset](https://github.com/dvcrn/dash-docset-homebridge/releases/latest) from Releases section from this repo.

+**Note:** If possible, download it from within Dash so it'll stay up-to-date when new releases are pushed.
+Installing it manually means you won't get updates

 ## Building yourself